PES2UG23CS205/RecommendationAnalogdots/README.md

     Version Control: Git & GitHub.

-SETUP AND EXECUTION
+⚙️ Setup and Execution
 Prerequisites

     Git

     Python 3.10+

-1. Clone the Repository
+Step 1: Clone the Repository

 Open your terminal and run the following command: code Bash